avertocle/demos/README.md

 # demos
-Dump repo for all random demo code
+Dump repo for all random demo code.